ptheodores/brown_ece/README.md

 * **Cache Admission**
  * **N-hit caching**: items are cached on the n-th request
  * **Probabilistic caching**: items are cached based on a pre-defined probability value
+ * **Latency-sensitive caching**: items that are latency sensitive are cached to improve perceived quality of experience
 * **Cache Eviction**
  * **FIFO**: Items are purged in first-in-first-out order
  * **Regular LRU**: items are purged in a least recently used/requested fashion